Sklyvan/Androsix/File Transfer Operations.md

 int install_multi_package(char* device, char* port, char* filePath, char* args, int stdout_fd, int stderr_fd);
 ```

-Same function as *install_package* the main diference is that installs a package atomically.
+Same function as *install_package* the main difference is that installs a package atomically.
 You can also add more arguments with args, for example "-r --instant".